 Figure 15 – The optical elements in the NOVAC scanner.
 A telescope is pointing at a moving mirror.
 The mirror is mounted on a stepper motor.
 The motor shaft protrudes out the far side as well – this is where the scanner hood is mounted.
+On both sides of the motor shaft there are flattened sections in opposite positions.
+These indicates where the screws of the hood (external shaft) and the mirror or prism (internal shaft) have to be fastened.